dankmeme01/globed/README.md

 # Globed

-Globed is a multiplayer mod for Geometry Dash
+Globed is a multiplayer mod for Geometry Dash, powered by [Geode](https://geode-sdk.org/)

 ## Central server configuration